norbertvolf/odql/README.md

 ## TODO

-  * Implement csrf-token handling
   * Save history to file
+  * Implement debug parameter to print stack if there is error
   * Implement references description in entity set definition from associations
-  * Implement debug parameter to print stack if there is error
   * Implement output sending to pipe for PAGER
   * Implement semi colon as terminator
   * Implement expanded output (\x)
-  * Implement expanded LIMIT OFFSET keywords
+  * Implement csrf-token handling

+## BUGS

+  * Show headers for empty recordset